tif-calin/bazaar-fair-emporium-playground-whatever/app/pages/cladetable/README.md

 1. Move the rows (or entire tables?) into the svg as a `<foreginObject>`.
 2. Everything except the cladogram is in the table and we use `ResizeObserver`s and `useLayoutEffect` to track the positions/heights of each row.

 I don't have much experience with `foreignObject`.
-I *do* have a lot of experience with the `ResizeObbserver` API but it is tedious and I'm itching to explore an alternative.
+I *do* have a lot of experience with the `ResizeObserver` API but it is tedious and I'm itching to explore an alternative.
 My primary constirnation is solving the problem of translating between pixels and SVG coordinates.

+Update: Thanks to [Andy Clarke](https://stuffandnonsense.co.uk/blog/a-quick-note-about-svg-foreignobject) and [Sabatino Masala](https://www.sabatino.dev/how-this-small-change-saved-us-over-eu2-400-yearly/) for their writings on `foreignObject`.
+However, I don't think that approach solves the coordinate problem and I've accepted that something like a ResizeObserver will be necessary either way.